Sagar-bs-2023/Client-and-server/README.md

 It should be noted that these command can only be run on the server.py terminal.

 Use case :

 As of now the only use case I can think of is that using this code for transferring files between systems.
 This can be achieved by using the !GET command and basic cmd commands.
-The server.py code should be run on the receiving system and the sender must be running the client.py in the sender system.
-This code can also be used as a Command and control server but this cab work only for the client.py which is there and you can't send any payloads.
+The server.py code should be run on the receiving system and the sender must be running the client.py.
+This code can also be used as a Command and control server but this can work only for the client.py which is there and you can't send any payloads.